 Height: 2 – 4 metres

-Characteristics: Mango, tobacco, earthiness, musk; intense, luminous high; Sativa-type architecture
+Characteristics: Mango, tobacco, earthiness, musk, black pepper, spices; Sativa-type architecture

 Grow Type: Greenhouse or outdoors

 The mango plants tend to be lighter and softer green in colour.
 The richer, more tobacco-scented forms typically have darker-coloured bracts, a trait that’s enhanced on curing.
 Buds are resinous and will coat a joint in oil during smoking.
 Smoke is thick, flavourful, and smooth.

-This particular ganja landrace is most closely associated with Central Laos, particularly Vientiane Province, though it can be found cultivated in Isan, Northeast Thailand.
+This particular ganja strain is most closely associated with Central Laos, particularly Vientiane Province, though it can be found cultivated in Isan, Northeast Thailand.
 Whether it’s Thai or Lao is open to interpretation.
 Northern Isan and Central Laos face each other on opposite banks of the Mekong River, which functions to connect the the two regions economically and culturally.
 The language of northern Isan is Lao, and local people often refer to the regions on both sides of the river collectively as ‘Meuang Lao’.

 Highly recommended to breeders, essential for collectors.